- 2016 Festival

 These artists are not only masters of their tradition; as teachers, innovators, and advocates, they have made significant contributions to the living cultural heritage of their communities.
 Together they represent a remarkable portrait of the diversity of cultures and artistic traditions that enrich our nation.

 This concert offers a preview of the 2017 Smithsonian Folklife Festival.
 For our 50th anniversary, we will feature a full program on the NEA National Heritage Fellows.
+Learn more about the concert and the featured artists.

 Thursday, July 7, 2016